Skip to content

 In this example, certificate creation is handled by Pangolin.
 Pangolin's SSO is active and provides additional protection.
 Autodiscover, Autoconfig, and MTA-STS, as well as the API for status, are publicly accessible.

 It is assumed that mailcow is accessible on port 4443 via TLS.
 The domain example.com should be replaced accordingly.
+Relevant lines are marked below.

 public-resources: